inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 The climate of Bombay is such that its inhabitants have to live elsewhere.
 To many, total abstinence is easier than perfect moration.
 		-- St. Augustine
-Somewhere in suburban Honolulu, an unemployed bellhop is whipping up a batch of illegal psilocybin chop suey!!
+Somewhere in suburban Honolulu, an unemployed hop is whipping up a batch of illegal psilocybin chop suey!!
 Don't interfere with the stranger's style.
 Your business will assume vast proportions.